The MA Program in the Social Sciences (MAPSS)

 Students in the Formation of Knowledge MAPSS concentration will have an opportunity to engage in the institute's dynamic intellectual life, including a regular “Cultures & Knowledge” workshop series, a University of Chicago press journal entitled KNOW: A Journal on the Formation of Knowledge, and a collection of critical essays published regularly on SIFK's blog Formations

-The Formation of Knowledge MAPSS concentration requires students to take 1 core seminar (SIFK-MAPSS) and two additional seminars and to work closely with at least one faculty supervisor at or affiliated with the Stevanovich Institute on the Formation of Knowledge who will oversee and approve an MA thesis.
+The Formation of Knowledge MAPSS concentration requires students to take 1 core seminar, Ways of Knowing (which also counts towards the MAPSS Methods requirement), two additional seminars, and to work closely with at least one faculty supervisor at or affiliated with the Stevanovich Institute on the Formation of Knowledge who will oversee and approve an MA thesis.

 In addition to the core and two elective seminars, MAPSS students will be required to produce an MA thesis (30–40 pages in length) that explores a foundational question in the formation of knowledge.
+During this process students will benefit from active support by faculty and instructors.
 The Formation of Knowledge concentration challenges students to creatively employ the tools they have acquired in their core MAPSS Perspectives on Social Science course as well as the core and elective seminars they have taken at SIFK, in order to refine and reshape the intellectual framework of their research questions and theses.
+A financial award will be given to the most innovative MAPSS thesis on the formation of knowledge.

-Join the MAPSS Formation of Knowledge Concentration Mailing List here
+Click here to learn more about the MAPSS Formation of Knowledge Concentration

 The Stevanovich Institute on the Formation of Knowledge offers a broad range of courses cross-listed with a broad range of departments at the University of Chicago, including History, the Committee on Conceptual and Historical Studies of Science, Comparative Race and Ethnic Studies, Psychology, Sociology, Anthropology, and Comparative Human Development.